Putin suggests putting Ukraine under U.N.-sponsored external governance, boasts battlefield gains

 “We certainly need to ensure Russia's security for a long historic perspective,” he said.

-Putin has demanded that Kyiv withdraw its forces from the four regions Moscow has seized but doesn’t fully control.
+Putin has demanded that Kyiv withdraw its forces from the four regions Moscow has partially seized.
 He also wants Ukraine to renounce joining NATO, sharply cut its army and legally protect Russian language and culture to keep the country in Moscow’s orbit.

 Russian officials also have said that any prospective peace deal should involve unfreezing Russian assets in the West and lifting other U.S. and European Union sanctions.
 The Trump administration has said it would consider potential sanctions relief.